-The School has invested in technical cyber security measures, but we also need our employees to be vigilant and act to protect the School IT systems.
+The School has invested in technical cyber security measures but we also need our employees to be vigilant and to act to protect the School IT systems.

-Richard Puttnam, Network & Systems Manager, is responsible for cyber security within the School.
+Jack Taylor, ICT Technician, is responsible for cyber security within the School.

 If you are an employee, you may be liable to disciplinary action if you breach this policy.